Lee Chambers

 Lee Chambers (born 4 February 1970) is a British-Canadian writer, film director, and producer.
 In 2012 he won the Best Screenwriter award from Northern Ontario Music and Film Awards for his Australian short film, Hugh Jackman Saves the World.

 Early life

-Chambers attended Sault College of Applied Arts & Technology in Sault Ste.
-Marie, Ontario, Canada, graduating with honours with a diploma in advertising art and graphic design in 1991.
-This was followed by a City and Guilds diploma in video and television production in 1995, and a post-graduate diploma in film production from Leeds Metropolitan University in the United Kingdom in 1997.
+Born and raised in Canada, Chambers has dual British and Canadian citizenship.
+He graduated from the Northern Film School at Leeds Beckett University in the UK and also holds credentials in graphic design, advertising and education.

 Career

-Chambers spent a decade out of Canada, working in England and Los Angeles in writing and directing drama shorts, music videos and commercials.

-In 1999, he began presenting educational film workshops at film festivals, media colleges and universities throughout the United Kingdom, United States, Australia and Canada.
-In 2005 he created the Make It Short Film Project which attracted Paul Haggis, Denys Arcand, Roger Corman and David Cronenberg as executive producers.

-Chambers has worked on numerous of British sitcoms, including The League of Gentlemen, as well as major motion pictures in the UK and Australia.
+Chambers has worked on numerous British sitcoms, including BBC's The League of Gentlemen, as well as major motion pictures in the UK and Australia, and comedies for the CBC in Canada.